 When the federal government attempted to defend the armory with federal troops, they found themselves powerless.
 Per the Articles of Confederation, the federal government could not raise an army of its own nor levy taxes to pay for federal troops.

-Thus, any federal troops being sent to Springfield would need to be recruited, supplied, and paid for by the individual states.
+Thus, individual states needed to recruit, supply, and pay for any federal troops sent to Springfield.
 Given the federal government’s reputation of not paying troops, few willingly accepted a federal commission and efforts to fund the additional troops in state legislatures fell short.